Too Many Feature Phones? Here's How to Choose the Right One

 Up to 1000 mAh

-- Suitable for users with minimal phone usage or access to frequent charging.
+Suitable for users with minimal phone usage or those who have regular access to charging facilities.

 Bestseller